 The rule of the four aces exists as a guideline for finding the right presents for those special moments, such as Christmas for example.
 Give them something they really want, something that they need, something to wear or something to read.
 This does not mean that they need to be spoilt with material gifts, but taking a chance with one of these four options will be the key to beginning the hunt for that special gift.

-Some presents will range from the all-time classics that never fail, to the new innovations that have appeared in the children’s toy market.
-Even though that there are currently many suitable options inside today’s superstores and toy shops, here we have put together a small list of ideas to give you a head start.
+Some presents will range from the all-time classics that never fail to the new innovations that have appeared in the children’s toy market.
+Even though there are currently many suitable options inside today’s superstores and toy shops, here we have put together a small list of ideas to give you a head start.
 Ready?

 - Bicycles.
 A bike will always be a great present for any child, bikes will let them discover the world at the same time as doing sport.
 Not only do they help to maintain a healthy, active lifestyle, but they will also allow them to move around, to other places and will even help them develop their balancing abilities.
 This idea can vary between regular bicycles, rollerblades or skateboards.
-Remember though, it is important for children to use helmets, knee pads and elbow pads so that they avoid any injuries.
+Remember though, it is important for children to use helmets, knee pads, and elbow pads so that they avoid any injuries.

 - Video consoles/ Video games.
 Even with all of the violence that appears in some video games, games consoles also contain games that are healthy and entertaining, from tennis simulators, to dance competitions.
 It all depends on what you look for!
 In some cases such as the Wii, physical exercise is integrated into the games so that your living room is turned into a competition floor, played in pairs or in teams, there are games such as ping-pong or golf.
 The key?
 Make sure that you find the right type of games to go with the console.

 - Board games.
 Board games will always be popular.
-From Scrabble to the classic version of Monopoly, they are educational games that help children to write words, help them to add and subtract and will even help them to develop their problem solving skills.
+From Scrabble to the classic version of Monopoly, they are educational games that help children to write words, help them to add and subtract and will even help them to develop their problem-solving skills.
 You will be able to find most board games available in versions for young children or special editions that are based on different themes or television shows, meaning that you will be able to find many different options that all help to promote group activities.

 - Playground games.
 Marbles, hoops, skipping ropes, dominoes, or the diabolo.
 You will probably remember these as they have been around for many generations and they continue to remain as popular as ever.
-These games are ideal, as with most of them, children will need to develop their motor skills and will generally require children to use body movements.
+These games are ideal, as, with most of them, children will need to develop their motor skills and will generally require children to use body movements.
 These games are perfect to play along with friends or as part of a group.

 - Experiences.
 A lot of the time, almost always, children have everything already.
 As the years go by, our children, nephews, and nieces, our grandchildren will have accumulated vast amounts of toys, video games, and clothes.
 This will make it difficult to find a present that they do not already have or that will get them excited.
 A gift that is occasionally overlooked is something that they will never forget.
 Children love to feel accompanied, safe and loved by the adults who are close to them.
 Because of this, you may want to give them a pack containing ideas for days out, or activities that you can do together.
-Good examples would be things like a trip to a museum, a trip to a theme park, a day out with nature, a cultural visit to a town nearby, tickets to the theatre or a musical, cooking classes… there are plenty of options of things to do together which might just turn out to be the best gift that you can give them.
+Good examples would be things like a trip to a museum, a trip to a theme park, a day out with nature, a cultural visit to a town nearby, tickets to the theatre or a musical, cooking classes… there are plenty of options for things to do together which might just turn out to be the best gift that you can give them.

 Don’t forget that even though you will probably succeed in finding a gift from these options, always bear in mind the child’s tastes and interests.
 You will probably also find that the qualified staff at a toy shop will be able to advise you regarding the latest trends in toys, books or clothing.
 The best gifts for young children are the ones that are a clear show of affection.